In London, as in all of the UK, cars drive on the left.

 Essential London driving rules

 Make sure you are fully aware of the rules of the road before you decide to drive in London.
 Most importantly, remember that in the UK we drive on the left!
-You should obtain a copy of the Highway Code, available at AA and RAC outlets, and in many bookshops.
+You should obtain a copy of the Highway Code, available from most bookshops.

-All drivers must wear seatbelts, and passengers must wear them where fitted.
+All drivers and passengers must wear seatbelts where fitted.
 Car seats or appropriate restraints are compulsory for children.
 Motorcyclists must wear a helmet.

 See the Department for Transport website for full details of the legal requirements for drivers.

 Learn if you can use your non-UK driving licence during your trip on the official UK government website.